nightfalljk/CyberspaceLiberation/README.md

 This is the source code for the game Cyberspace Liberation.

-A build version can be fount at: https://nayrutes.itch.io/cyberspace-liberation
+A build version can be found at: https://nayrutes.itch.io/cyberspace-liberation

 The game was developed for the Games Lab course at Technical University Munich in cooperation with students from the Mediadesign Hochschule Munich by: